DarrenAtherton49/darrenatherton49.github.io/index.markdown

 Hello, I'm Darren Atherton.
 Thanks for visiting my site!

-I'm a professional Android developer who believes in building apps with an excellent user experience, grounded in clean, well-structured and testable code.
+I'm a professional Android developer who believes in building apps with an excellent user experience grounded in clean, well-structured and testable code.
 When developing for Android, I tend to follow [these conventions][android-conventions-link].

 My open source stuff can be found on [GitHub][github-link].